nojronatron/file-sync-win/README.md

 - This application does NOT use encryption, and only the HTTP endpoint is available on the web service.
 - To allow host-to-host communications, you will need to open TCP and UDP ports on your server computer's firewall.

-#### Firewall TCP and UDP Ports
+### Firewall TCP and UDP Ports

 Open Windows Firewall Advanced Settings and create 2 new rules, one for TCP, and one for UDP, in the Public profile (or All Profiles):

-- TCP: Allow inbound traffic on SERVER PORT.
+- TCP: Allow inbound traffic on all ports to FileSyncAPI.exe.
-- UDP: Allow inbound traffic on SERVER PORT.
+- UDP: Allow inbound traffic on all ports to FileSyncAPI.exe.

-- Program: `FileSyncAPI.exe`
+You will need to enter the full path to `FileSyncApi.exe` in the rule configuration.

+Diagnose connection issues:

-To help you diagnose connection issues, turn on Advanced Logging for the Windows Firewall to capture both types of actions: `Allow` and `Block`.
-Review the log after running the Client and Server to see if any traffic is being blocked.
+1. Turn on Advanced Logging for the Windows Firewall to capture both types of actions: `Allow` and `Block`.
+2. Run the Client and Server until data is passed from Client to Server.
+3. Review the log to see if any traffic is being blocked.

 ## Project Structure